VictorTagayun/NUCLEO-G474RE_RealTime_FIR_IIR_FMAC/readme.md

 * NVIC
 	* Enable DMA global IT with Call handler
 	* Disable ADC1-2 Global IT
-* Add callback for Regular Conversion mode, later will be used for DAC1 output
+* Add callback for Regular Conversion mode in main.c, later will be used for DAC1 output

 	```
 	HAL_ADC_ConvCpltCallback(ADC_HandleTypeDef *hadc)